maryammuska/README-Generator/README.md

-Professional README.md Generator
+# Professional README.md Generator

-Description
+## Description
-This is a Node.js application that takes in user input from inquirer prompts in the command line to generate a README.md file for user's projects.
+This is a Node.js application that takes in user input from inquirer prompts in the command line/terminal to generate a README.md file for user's projects.

-Installation
+## Installation
 The user should clone the repository from GitHub and install Node and this file uses inquirer.

-Usage
+## Usage
 In the command line, enter node index and press enter to run the application.

 Using the command line, answer questions about the project to create a README.md file.
 Once all prompts are answered, a README.md file will be created in the './instructions' directory.